DevChinmaya/RevFrntEnd/README.md

-# RevFrntEnd
-A daily frontend revision vault covering HTML, CSS, JavaScript, and DOM manipulation.
-Each commit reflects hands-on practice, UI/UX debugging, and modular code snippets aimed at mastering core concepts and refining presentation.
-Updated regularly to track progress and polish frontend skills for real-world deployment.
+This repo is part of my daily frontend revision routine.
+It includes:

+- ✅ HTML, CSS, JS fundamentals
+- 🛠️ DOM manipulation and event handling
+- 🎯 UI/UX debugging and DevTools practice
+- 📁 Organized by date and topic
+- 🚀 GitHub Pages deployment-ready structure

+### Goals
+- Build a polished frontend portfolio
+- Reinforce concepts through repetition
+- Track progress with checklists
+- Prepare for real-world development and contests